HMS Gloucester (62): Sinking

 The circumstances of the sinking were featured by a BBC programme.
 According to this, the despatch of Gloucester, alone and low on fuel and anti-aircraft ammunition (less than 20% remaining), into danger was a "grievous error".
 Furthermore, the failure to attempt to rescue survivors after dark was "contrary to usual Navy practice".
 A survivor commented "The tradition in the Navy is that when a ship has sunk, a vessel is sent back to pick up survivors under cover of darkness.
 That did not happen and we do not know why.
 We were picked up by Germans."
 On 30 May 1941, in a letter to the First Sea Lord, Sir Dudley Pound, Cunningham wrote, "The sending back of Gloucester and Fiji to the Greyhound was another grave error and cost us those two ships.
 They were practically out of ammunition but even had they been full up I think they would have gone.
 The Commanding Officer of Fiji told me that the air over Gloucester was black with planes."

-Following the loss of both Gloucester and Fiji to air attacks after their anti-aircraft ammunition was exhausted, all British cruisers were instructed to not allow their anti-aircraft ammunition reserves to fall below 40%.
+Following the loss of both Gloucester and Fiji to air attacks after their anti-aircraft ammunition was exhausted, all British cruisers were instructed not to allow their anti-aircraft ammunition reserves to fall below 40%.

 The ship's wreck is a controlled site under the Protection of Military Remains Act 1986.
 Amongst the crewmen lost was the former Southampton footballer Norman Catlin.